 - Antidepressants: These medications help lift the symptoms of depression.
 There are several different types of antidepressants, and the effects of specific medications vary widely from person to person. - Mood stabilizers: These medications can help balance your highs and lows.
-Some mood stabilizer medications are called anticonvulsants, because they were originally used to treat epilepsy. - Antipsychotics: These medications are called antipsychotics because there were originally used to treat hallucinations or psychotic symptoms.
-Their most common use now is to reduce or prevent symptoms of mania.
-Some can also prevent or reduce symptoms of depression.
+Mood stabilizer medications include lithium as well as a group of medications called anticonvulsants, because they were originally used to treat seizures. - Atypical (or Second-Generation) Antipsychotics: These medications reduce or prevent symptoms of mania.
+Some can also reduce or prevent symptoms of depression.